apache/arrow/docs/source/format/StatisticsSchema.rst

      - Nullable
      - Notes
    * - key
-     - ``dictionary<values=utf8, indices=int32>``
+     - ``dictionary<values: utf8, indices: int32>``
      - ``false``
      - The string key is the name of the statistic.
 Dictionary-encoding is used for efficiency as the same statistic may be repeated for different columns.
        Different keys are assigned for exact and approximate statistic values.
 Each statistic has their own description below.
    * - items
      - ``dense_union``
      - ``false``